-Take Cargo Ships to Remote Pacific Islands
+Take Cargo Ships to Remote Pacific

-The cargo ship Aranai in the Marquesas.
+Sailing via cargo ship in the Pacific.

 the South Pacific and Micronesiacopra boats, island traders, government field service ships, mission boats, and inter-island ferriesare rarely mentioned and are largely unknown to travel agents.
 They lie ready and willing to transport passengers into the back of beyond.
 So if in your round-the-world travels you want to go where tourists never tread, try hitching a ride on a local cargo ship.
 Its easier than you might think.
 Lets start in the South Pacific.

 To the Tuamotus

 The 69 islands of this group of jewel-like atolls lie to the east of Tahiti and cover an immense patch of the ocean.
 To get there, check with the Compagnie Francais Maritime de Tahiti.
 Their ships provide cabin class or deck passage and plenty of local color but no food.
 A weeks voyage will run about $180.
-Also be sure to check around the docks in Papeete for a copra boat and experience the warts and all of the romance of South Sea cruising.
+Also, be sure to check around the docks in Papeete for a copra boat and experience the warts and all of the romance of South Sea cruising.
 Some ships provide a cabin and meals for voyages of 10 or so days for about $250.

 To the Marquesas

 These rugged, green, mysteriously beautiful and remote islands 750 miles east of Tahiti bear such magical names as Nuku Hiva, Hiva Oa, and Fatu Hiva.
 To get to themand to the Tuamotus as wellyouve

-The other option is aboard a ship a bit more Polynesian.
+The other option is aboard a ship a bit more authentically Polynesian.
 The Taporo V of the Compagnie Francais Maritime de Tahiti is a trading vessel that makes a 15-day voyage to the Tuamotus and the Marquesas.
 Fares, including cabin and meals, come to $750.
 Look at the ship in Papeete.

 The Cook Islands

 To the Southern Group (Aitutaki, Atiu, Mitiaro, and Mauke): A somewhat larger ship, the Maungeroa of the Tapi Taio Company, visits the closer islands150

-This is a delightful destination even if you dont go to sea.
+A delightful destination even if you dont go to sea.
 For one elusive but wonderful opportunity write well ahead of time to the Office for Tokelau Affairs, Apia, Western Samoa and ask about the sailing dates of their chartered ship.
 It carries 12 cabin and 68 deck passengers on a voyage of eight to nine days and stops at each of the three atollsFakaofa, Nukumonu, and Atafu.
 None have ports, so the ship must stand off while whale boats negotiate the openings in the reef to pick up the only export, copra.
 Good luck to you.
 Ive come close but never been successful.
 I keep trying.